Sponsored products in Elevate

 Here is an overview of features focusing on sponsored products in Elevate when Retail Media is enabled.

 Sponsored lists are created on category and landing pages.
-When retail media is enabled on your cluster, the option to create sponsored lists will be added to the Page editor.
+When Retail Media is enabled on your cluster, the option to create sponsored lists is added to the Page editor.

 To add a list: